We provide specialized care for adult and pediatric patients.

 Oral mucosal disorders

-Rhinosinusitis is an inflammatory condition of the nose and sinuses that can have different causes.
+Rhinosinusitis, also known as sinusitis, is an inflammatory condition of the nose and sinuses that can have different causes.

 Salivary gland disorders